fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ![](../../images/1/17a.png)

 Then perform the necessary actions to make the warning disappear.
-Try Googling the error message if you get stuck.
+Try pasting the error message into a search engine if you get stuck.

 <i>Typical source of an error `Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist.` is Chrome extension.
 Try going to `chrome://extensions/` and try disabling them one by one and refreshing React app page; the error should eventually disappear.</i>